Doubly Robust Uniform Confidence Bands for Group-Time Conditional Average Treatment Effects in Difference-in-Differences: Setup and Roadmap

 Under Assumption \ref{as:staggered}, the potential outcome given $G$ is well-defined.
 Specifically, we write $Y_t(g)$ as the potential outcome in period $t$ given that the unit becomes treated at period $g \in \{ 2, \dots, \mathcal{T} \}$.
 Meanwhile, we denote $Y_t(0)$ as the potential outcome in period $t$ when the unit belongs to the never-treated group (i.e., when $G = \infty$).
 By construction, $Y_t = Y_t(0) + \sum_{g = 2}^{\mathcal{T}} [ Y_t(g) - Y_t(0) ] \cdot G_g$, where $G_g \coloneqq \bm{1}\{ G = g \}$.
 Note that $Y_t(g) - Y_t(0)$ is the effect of receiving the treatment for the first time in period $g$ on the outcome in period $t$.

-Our goal is to examine the extent to which the average treatment effect varies with a single continuous covariate.
-Specifically, suppose that $X$ can be decomposed into $X = (Z, X_{\sub}^\top)^\top$ with a scalar continuous covariate $Z$ and the other elements $X_{\sub}$.
-Let $\mathcal{I} = [a, b]$ denote a proper closed subset of the support of $Z$.
-The parameter of interest is the group-time conditional average treatment effect (CATT) given $Z = z$ for $z \in \mathcal{I}$:
+We aim to examine the extent to which the average treatment effect varies with groups, periods, and a single continuous covariate.
+To be specific, suppose that $X$ can be decomposed into $X = (Z, X_{\sub}^\top)^\top$ with a scalar continuous covariate $Z$ and the other elements $X_{\sub}$.
+The presence of $X_{\sub}$ should be important in typical DiD applications where the parallel trends assumption is more likely to hold only after conditioning on a number of covariates.
+For some pre-specified real numbers $a$ and $b$ such that $a < b$, let $\mathcal{I} = [a, b]$ denote a proper closed subset of the support of $Z$.
+As the first target parameter, we consider the group-time conditional average treatment effect (CATT) given $Z = z$ for $z \in \mathcal{I}$:

 Estimating ${\CATT}_{g,t}(z)$ over $(g,t,z)$ is helpful in understanding the treatment effect heterogeneity with respect to group $g$, calendar time $t$, and covariate value $z$.